 Living on-campus has its benefits and drawbacks, as well as opportunities that are not available to those who choose to live off-campus.
 Even though there is an array of practical reasons to live on-campus, the impractical reasons can outweigh the latter for some individuals.

 The Pros of Living On Campus

-- Academic Performance: According to the Daily Herald, students that live on-campus average a tenth of a point higher of a GPA than students who live off-campus during their freshman year.
-The same article goes on to explain that students who live off-campus are twice as likely to receive a GPA under a 1.0.
+- Academic Performance: According to the Inside Higher Ed, students who live on-campus perform better academically than students who live off-campus during their freshman year.
 Individuals who live on-campus generally have easier access to the resources offered by the institution such as tutors, professors/advisors, libraries, study groups, resident assistants (RA’s), etc.;

 - Meet Other Students: When you have roommates, RA’s, and a campus full of students, you are constantly surrounded by friends and a community of resources.
 Overall, it is typically easier to make connections when living near and with multiple people;

 - Meal Plan: Most institutions that require on-campus living also require purchasing a meal plan.
 With food readily available and no dishes, there is generally more time for academics, as well as other activities offered by the school;